 The harmonisation of clinical trial application process will involve several administrative changes for both the applicants as well as regulatory authorities.
 This includes the submission of the application to both the Norwegian Medicines Agency and the Ethics Committee via a new EU portal, also called CTIS (the Clinical Trial Information System).
 The applicant will receive a joint decision after the assessment of the application has been completed.
 CTIS will be used throughout the life cycle of a clinical study including amendment notifications, reporting and inspection.

-The Norwegian Medicines Agency is in the process of preparing for the transition to the new regulation.
-Relevant information will be published on this page from time to time You can also find updated information about the new portal and regulation on the EMA's webpage, as well as on the European Commission's webpage.
+Relevant information will be published on this page from time to time.
+You can also find updated information about the new portal and regulation on the EMA's webpage, as well as on the European Commission's webpage.

 EudraLex - Volume 10 - Clinical trials guidelines

 Volume 10 of the publication "The rules governing medicinal products in the European Union" contains guidance documents applying to clinical trials.
 At present, both documents applicable to clinical trials authorised under Directive 2001/20/EC (i.e. the current applicable documents) and documents relevant to clinical trials authorised under Regulation (EU) No 536/2014 can be found listed in two separate pages on the Eudralex Volume 10 website.

 During the transitional period, both sets of documents will apply accordingly and should be referred to respectively according to the legislation under which the Clinical trial is conducted.

 At the end of the transitional period, all clinical trials shall be conducted under the Regulation and follow the set of documents applicable to the Regulation.

 For further information, please see the EudraLex Volume 10 webpage.